 Ariana, Swiss Museum for ceramics and glass, Geneva, Switzerland

 Carlo Zauli Museum, Faenza, Italy

 Amfora and Seinäjoki city, Finland

-With the Patronage of International Museum of Ceramics in Faenza
+With the patronage of City of Milan and International Museum of Ceramics in Faenza